prodageo/jekpandocker/README.md

 ## Usage
 How to run your Jekyll site in the container provided by _fbab/jekpandocker_ ?
+3 alternative usages described below:
+- Use on desktop the remote predefined image
+- Load in CI/CD the remote predefined image
+- Build on your own
+Choose the one that fits your needs !

 ### Prerequisites
 - Suppose your desktop is Windows 10 (Powershell), [Git installed](https://gitforwindows.org/), Docker installed and running (as administrator).